Elementary students learn lessons in native culture and heritage - Local News 8

 Elementary students learn lessons in native culture and heritage

-IDAHO FALLS, Idaho (KIFI/KIDK) - Randy'L Teton is bringing Idaho's history into the classroom.
-Friday she presented at Holy Rosary School in Idaho Falls, where she taught students about native culture and also about the life of Sacagawea.
+IDAHO FALLS, Idaho (KIFI/KIDK) - Randy'L Teton is a bringing Idaho's history into the classroom.
+Today she presented at Holy Rosary School in Idaho falls, where she taught students about native culture and also about the life of Sacagawea.

 Randy'L is a member of the Shoshone-Bannock Tribe and grew up in Fort Hall.
 She could also be considered a national treasure.
 It's been 20 years since she became the face of Sacagawea, having modeled for the artist who put Sacagawea on the $1 coin.